 Visits related to worker's compensation: Our provider does not accept workers’ compensation insurance at this time.
 We recommend you contact your workers' compensation insurance provider to get a list of approved medical providers.

-Calling the office and leaving a message in the prescription voice mailbox (please note that leaving a message with a member of our staff will cause delays as the information makes its way to the appropriate person).
-Please remember to include the following in your voice message:
+Calling the office and leaving a message in the prescription voice mailbox (OPTION 4) Important: please note that leaving a message with a member of our staff will cause delays as the information makes its way to the appropriate person.

 If your health insurance plan requires referral authorization, it is your responsibility to contact us prior to making an appointment with a specialist.
 Failure to do so could result in lack of authorization for the specialist visit, which may cause your insurance company to deny payment.
 Retroactive referral authorizations will not be made.
 Generally, patients need to be seen by their primary care physician before a referral can be requested.

 Depending on a variety of factors, initial referrals can take anywhere from five to ten business days to complete.
 Follow-up referrals typically take five to seven business days.
 To better understand why the process of referrals can take so long, please read more about it HERE.
 We strongly encourage all of our patients to keep their referral appointments to avoid delays in treatment.
 In some cases, failing to go to a referral appointment within a specified period of time can restart the entire referral process.
 If you are unable to maintain your appointment for whatever reason, we ask that you immediately contact the office you are being referred to to reschedule.
 Once you have been rescheduled, please let us know so we can change your follow-up appointment as well to prevent unnecessary visits.